Analyzing Review Snippets in Local Pack

 For each industry, I set out to analyze 10 review snippets.
 This proved tougher than I thought as the snippets do not show for every market, city or service.
 It was much more difficult to pull results with snippets than I imagined.
 I searched nearly 300 different queries to only pull about 30 results with snippets, half of what I set out to accomplish.

-In addition, I analyzed the websites ranking in the Pack with review snippets, the reviews and reviewers which had the snippet featured, and the date of the review in the snippet.
+In addition, I analyzed the websites ranking in the Pack (because of a well optimized GMB profile) with review snippets, the reviews and reviewers which had the snippet featured, and the date of the review in the snippet.
 I did the same for snippets in the Local Finder.

 Here is a link to the data if you are interested.